Notes on the Geography of South Africa: Cape Town Since 1900

 We're not on a high floor: instead, we're on a hilltop above Malay Town, and we're going to pan right.
 The V&A Waterfront is at the water's edge on the left, with the city's working port on the right.

 Spot the Lutheran Church and its residential neighbors, both in shades of yellow?
-Just below the camera is a mosque with a minaret topped by a green Hershey's kiss.
+At the lower center is a mosque with a minaret topped by a green Hershey's kiss.

 An awful lot of very big, very boring buildings.